What Is a Relapse Prevention Program

 A Changed Lifestyle

-The harmful toxins have been removed from your system through medical detox, but there could be other toxins in your home, work, or sober living environment that must also be eliminated to prevent a relapse.
+The harmful toxins have been removed from your system through medical detox.
+Still, there could be other toxins in your home, work, or sober living environment that must also be eliminated to prevent a relapse.
 Changing your lifestyle is a massive step toward long-term recovery.
 This could be accomplished by cutting ties with toxic individuals, drawing on a more supportive circle of friends who care about you and your well-being, and finding constructive hobbies on which to focus your time and energy.
 You may even want to change the kind of work that you do if that work causes some of the stresses that aided your addiction.